DataDog/nginx-datadog/README.md

 dependencies.
 The resulting nginx module is `.build/libngx_http_datadog_module.so`.

+TODO: All mention of `./nginx-tag` is no longer accurate.

 Another target, `build-in-docker`, builds the Datadog nginx module and its dependencies in a [Docker][2] container compatible with the [DockerHub nginx image tag][3] specified in a `./nginx-tag` file, e.g. `1.19.1-alpine`.
 The